-Now, here's the thing, for most of us, before we start noticing and paying attention to our thoughts, they're often barely in our awareness, and the same is true for all the questions that we're asking ourselves all day long.
-Lots of times, we just don't even have the awareness that we're even asking these questions, and so without that awareness, we're also not really aware of the answers that we're coming up with.
-We're unconscious too much of this process.
+Now, here's the thing.
+For most of us, before we start noticing and paying attention to our thoughts, they're often barely in our awareness, and the same is true for all the questions that we're asking ourselves all day long.
+Lots of times we just don't even have awareness that we're even asking these questions and so without that awareness, we're also not really aware of the answers that we're coming up with.
+We're unconscious to much of this process.
+Now, the good news is that of course you can work to change that. you can work to pay attention to your thinking, pay attention to the questions that you're asking yourself and the answers that you're coming up with.

-Now, the good news is that, of course, you can work to change that.
-You can work to pay attention to your thinking.
-Pay attention to the questions you are asking yourself and the answers you are coming up with.
-So, if you've been listening to the podcast for a while now, you may have already spotted a potential problem with how questions work in our brain.
+So if you've been listening to the podcast for a while now, you may have already spotted a potential problem with how questions work in our brain.
 Now, I talk a lot about how the brain evolved to spot danger in our environment.
 Thousands of years ago, looking at a bush and wondering if there was a tiger in there, that was a good thing.
-That kept humans safe because we were living in environments that were very dangerous, right?
-Each day brought on new challenges to our survival, so it was a huge benefit for the human brain to spot the negative and be on alert all the time for danger, but now here's the problem.
-Thousands of years later, here we are in the modern-day, and most of us live in a day-to-day life where our survival is not constantly on the line.
+That kept humans safe because we were living in environments that were very dangerous.
+Each day brought on new challenges to our survival, and so it was a huge benefit for the human brain to be able to spot the negative and to be on alert all the time for danger.

-Yet, our brain is still programmed to tilt toward the negative.
-It's still spotting all of that danger, and our brain thinks it's being helpful.
-It thinks it's trying to keep us safe when in reality, and once you understand how the think, feel, and act cycle works, you see that all of those negative thoughts in response to questions are creating negative emotions.
+But now here's the problem.
+Thousands of years later, here we are in modern day and most of us live in a day-to-day life where our survival is not constantly on the line.
+Yet our brain is still programmed to tilt towards the negative.
+It's still spotting all that danger.
+And our brain thinks it's being helpful, it thinks it's trying to keep us safe, when in reality, once you understand how the think-feel-act cycle works, you see that all of those negative thoughts in response to questions are creating negative emotions.

-So, when it comes to the questions you ask yourself, you can start to see how the deck is stacked against you if you're not supervising your own mind.
-If you're not paying attention to what you're thinking about, you can answer any question really and come up with a neutral, positive, or negative answer, but because our brain evolved to prioritize the negative.

-Once you start paying attention to how you answer the questions that run through your mind all throughout the day, you're going to start to notice that more often than not, your answers are skewing negatively, and that has a big effect on how you feel.
-You know, I like to think of it like the magic eight ball.
-I don't know if you guys remember playing with this growing up.
-My friend Sarah had one of these.
-I didn't have one, but every time I went to her house, I wanted to play with the magic eight ball, right?
+So when it comes to the questions you ask yourself, you can start to see you know, how the deck is kind of stacked against you if you're not supervising your own mind, if you're not paying attention to what you're thinking about.
+You can answer any question really and come up with a neutral, positive, or negative answer, but because our brain evolved to prioritize the negative, once you start paying attention to how you answer the questions that run through your mind, all throughout the day, you're going to start to notice that more often than not, your answers are skewing negatively, and that has a big effect on how you feel.